 4. Genital herpes

 As with BV, the discharge from herpes tends to be thin in consistency and have a fishy smell, which gets stronger after having sex.
-However, people with herpes can also develop small, painful blisters on their genitals, which can burst and leave red sores — symptoms that are not typically associated with BV or yeast infections.
-In some cases, people with herpes can also have flu-like symptoms, such as fever or swollen glands, whereas symptoms from a yeast infection are generally localized around the vulva and vagina
+However, people with herpes can also develop small, painful blisters on their genitals, which can burst and leave red sores — symptoms that aren’t typically associated with BV or yeast infections.
+In some cases, people with herpes can also have flu-like symptoms, such as fever or swollen glands, whereas symptoms from a yeast infection are generally localized around the vulva and vagina.

 5. Genital warts